-Grading refers to the appearance of cancer cells under a microscope and gives an idea of how quickly a cancer may develop.
+Grading refers to the appearance of cancer cells under a microscope and gives an idea of how quickly a cancer may grow and develop.
 Low-grade means that the cancer cells look very much like normal cells.
 They are usually slow-growing and are less likely to spread.
-In high-grade tumours the cells look very abnormal, are likely to grow more quickly, and are more likely to spread.
+In high-grade tumours, the cells look very abnormal, are likely to grow more quickly, and are more likely to spread.

 Most osteosarcomas are high-grade, but a type known as a parosteal osteosarcoma is usually low-grade.
 Another subtype (periosteal osteosarcoma) is usually treated as though it were high-grade.